Wisdom Teeth Removal

 Sometimes, they need to be removed even when there is no pain present, but it is important to discuss the risks and benefits before arriving at a decision with your dentist.

 Other times, it is necessary to allow them to remain in place, if there are risk factors with removing them.

 When is the best time to remove wisdom teeth?

 When you are as healthy as possible.
 We want to schedule the procedure for when you are most likely to heal quickly.
 This means at a younger age AND when there are not other medical concerns.

 What will happen during the procedure?

 First, we review the procedure, its risks and benefits, alternative options, and obtain your informed consent.
-If necessary, we will discuss methods of conscious sedation for the severely anxious patient.

 We then numb the area with local anaesthetics, and test the area to make sure you are as comfortable as possible before we proceed.